Reduce screen time and regain focus

 Rest

-Sitting down, doing nothing, and staring at the ceiling is not only okay, it’s necessary.
+Sitting down, doing nothing, and staring at the ceiling is not only okay, it’s also necessary.

 It gives your mind the space to breathe so you can regain focus when it matters most.